Research

 Prevalence of sexual violence against children and age at first exposure: a global analysis by location, age, and sex (1990–2023)

-A study published in The Lancet, one of the world’s most trusted peer-reviewed medical journals, has revealed that around 50% of survivors of sexual violence first experienced it before the age of 16.
+This study has revealed that around 50% of survivors of sexual violence first experienced it before the age of 16.
 This is one of the most comprehensive global studies ever undertaken, covering every country worldwide and exposing the devastating reality of early sexual abuse.
 These confronting findings are a clear call to action: every conversation, training, and intervention matters.
 Educating children and safe adults with body safety knowledge, along with tools like the Global Hand Sign, is crucial for prevention and protection.
 Read here

 Childhood sexual abuse and pervasive problems across multiple life domains: Findings from a five-decade study